 CANCER GENOMICS & PROTEOMICS (CGP) welcomes the submission of high quality original articles and reviews on all aspects of the application of genomic and proteomic technologies to experimental and clinical cancer research.
 The journal’s scientific spectrum includes: (a) molecular causes of carcinogenesis, cancer progression and metastasis; (b) structural and functional aspects of genes in the cancer cell; (c) advances in genomic and proteomic technologies applicable to cancer research; (d) rational anticancer drug design and drug development.
+Each article should include a concrete conclusion constituting of a “new piece of knowledge” backed up by unambiguous and accurate scientific evidence.
 CGP will also accept abstracts and proceedings of scientific meetings for publication, following consideration and approval by the Editorial Board.

 The Editors and Publishers of CGP accept no responsibility for the contents and opinions expressed by the contributors.
 Authors should warrantee due diligence in the creation and issuance of their work.